Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: -Self-Similarity and an Outline of the Proof

 \subsubsection{Expected Bounds}

 The basic expectation as we approach $u = 0$ for $\{v \lesssim 1\}$ is that the solution may be modeled by a $\kappa$-self-similar solution where the role of $\{v = 0\}$ is replaced by $\{u = 0\}$, and where $\kappa$ may acquire some angular dependence in the sense of Remark~\ref{moregeneral}.
-However, there is a very important difference with the analysis that we undertook along $\{v = 0\}$ and for $0 \leq \frac{v}{-u} \lesssim 1$: \emph{Since we will not require precise information about the $u\to 0$ limits of all of the double-null unkowns in order to close our bootstrap argument, it will turn out that we will not need to obtain precise information about the lapse $\Omega$, shear $\hat{\underline{\chi}}$, or curvature component $\underline{\alpha}$.}
+However, there is a very important difference with the analysis that we undertook along $\{v = 0\}$ and for $0 \leq \frac{v}{-u} \lesssim 1$: \emph{Since we will not require precise information about the $u\to 0$ limits of all of the double-null unknowns in order to close our bootstrap argument, it will turn out that we will not need to obtain precise information about the lapse $\Omega$, shear $\hat{\underline{\chi}}_{AB}$, or curvature component $\underline{\alpha}_{AB}$.}\footnote{The main reason for the differences in the study of the solution as $u\to 0$ versus $v\to 0$ is the following: Our various estimates will employ $|u|$ and $v$ weights.
+In order to generate lower order terms of a good sign, in these weights the power of $|u|$ will be generally be non-negative and the power of $v$ will be non-positive.
+In some of the situations when the power of the $v$-weight is strictly negative then we will need to subtract off the leading behavior as $v\to 0$ of our Ricci coefficient or curvature component so that our corresponding initial flux is finite.
+No analogous issue occurs in the region $u\to 0$.}

 Due to the asymptotically flat cone $\mathcal{H}$, we do not expect the solution to be exactly modeled on a $\kappa$-self-similar solution when $v \gg 1$; nevertheless, we will propagate scale-invariant bounds.
-In particular, for all Ricci coefficients $\psi \neq \underline{\omega},\eta$ and curvature components $\Psi \neq \underline{\alpha}$, we expect the following bounds to hold in region $III$:
+In particular, for all Ricci coefficients $\psi \neq \underline{\omega},\eta_A,\hat{\underline{\chi}}_{AB}$ and curvature components $\Psi \neq \underline{\alpha}_{AB}$, we expect the following bounds to hold in region $III$:

 where we let $s$ denote the signature of the Ricci coefficient $\psi$ or the curvature component $\Psi$, and $\psi^*$ denotes the difference of $\psi$ and its Minkowski value.
 Note that in contrast to the situation in region $I$, we will want to eliminate $\underline{\omega}$ from our system, and it is thus natural to weight quantities with $\Omega^{-s}$ as opposed to $\Omega^s$.
 The lapse $\Omega$ will satisfy the following bound: